Big Four career statistics: Big Titles

-The Grand Slam tournaments, the ATP Masters 1000 tournaments and the ATP Finals are considered the top tier events of the ATP Tour annual calendar, in addition to the quadrennial Olympics.
+Grand Slam, ATP Masters 1000 events and ATP Finals are considered the top tier events of the ATP Tour annual calendar, in addition to the quadrennial Olympics Games.
 They make up the most coveted titles in men's tennis and are collectively known as the 'Big Titles'.
-Djokovic, uniquely, won all titles of the annual calendar, Federer won all four majors and ATP Finals, Nadal won all four majors and the Olympics and Murray won at least a title in the Big Titles, Majors, Masters 1000, ATP Finals, and Olympics.
+Djokovic, uniquely, won all titles of the annual calendar, Federer won all 4 Grand Slam and ATP Finals, Nadal won all 4 Grand Slam and the Olympics and Murray won at least a title in the Big Titles, Grand Slam, Masters 1000, ATP Finals and Olympics Games.

-Each holds records in one of the major men's individual events; Djokovic's 10 Australian Open titles, Nadal's 14 titles at the French Open, Federer's 8 Wimbledon titles, and Murray's pair of Olympics golds represent the outright record in each of those events, while Federer shares the Open Era record of 5 US Open titles with Jimmy Connors and Pete Sampras, and behind the 7 won by William Larned, Richard Sears, Bill Tilden in the Pre-Open Era.
+Each holds records in one of the Grand Slam men's individual events; Djokovic's 10 Australian Open titles, Nadal's 14 titles at the French Open, Federer's 8 Wimbledon titles and Murray's pair of Olympics golds represent the outright record in each of those events, while Federer shares the Open Era record of 5 US Open titles with Pete Sampras and Jimmy Connors, behind 7 titles won by William Larned, Richard Sears and Bill Tilden in the Pre-Open Era.